cayvonmorady/lovittsbjj/README.md

 # Lovitt's BJJ Website

-This is the official website for Lovitt's BJJ, a Brazilian Jiu-Jitsu school in Concord, CA.
+This is the official website for Lovitt's BJJ, a Brazilian Jiu-Jitsu school in Concord, CA. Built by Cayvon Morady.

 ## Technical Stack